kima-rafayelyan/vllm-coco-captioner/README.md

 ## 🚀 Project Overview

-The pipeline processes COCO images and produces human-like text descriptions using Qwen2-VL.
+The system processes COCO dataset images and automatically generates captions using a vision-language model.
+The generated outputs are stored in a structured SQLite database.
-Unlike standard LLMs that can only process text, a Vision-Language Model (VLM) interprets both **visual input + natural language**, making it the correct architecture for this task.
+It uses vLLM to run a multimodal model efficiently.

 ---

 ## 🔧 How It Works

 ### 1. Environment Setup
-A local inference environment is configured with **vLLM**, which uses **PagedAttention** to reduce GPU memory waste and accelerate generation.
-This allows smooth execution on limited-memory GPUs such as **T4**.
+Set up a local environment with vLLM to run the vision model fast because vLLM utilizes  **PagedAttention**, a memory management technique that significantly reduces memory waste accelerates inference.This allows smooth execution on limited-memory GPUs such as **T4**.

 ### 2. Model Initialization
 A multimodal model (**Qwen2-VL-2B**) is loaded.